 California Regulatory Agencies

-Located in Oakland, Colorado, Oaksterdam is often acknowledged as the first cannabis college established in the US.
-Launched in 2007, Oaksterdam has “been setting the bar high for academic rigor and applied to learn in cannabis”, offering cannabis classes in the fields of cannabis business, horticulture, budtending, science, and advocacy.
+Oaksterdam is often acknowledged as the first cannabis college established in the US.
+Launched in 2007, Oaksterdam has “been setting the bar high for academic rigor and applied to learn in cannabis”, offering virtual cannabis classes in the fields of cannabis business, horticulture, budtending, science, and advocacy with Live Semester and Self-Paced options.
 Boasting over 50,000 alumni, certification programs, comprehensive curriculums, and real-world project-based learning, this weed university is one to consider.

 Budtending, Jobs, Resumes, Cannabis Business Plans